 If the Plot components are not used in the schematic, the simulations are not displayed automatically.
 To see the Ngspice simulations, type the following commands in the Ngspice terminal window.

-- plot allv Plots all the voltage waveforms. - plot v(node-name) Plot a waveform of the node-name voltage source e.g. plot v(out) will plot the voltage at node out - plot v(node-one) v(node-two) Plots waveforms of voltages at node-one and node-two on a single graph.
-Multiple nodes can be observed in a single graph, though scaling has to be kept in mind. - plot alli Plots all the current waveforms.
+- plot allv Plots all the voltage waveforms.

+- plot v(node-name) Plot a waveform of the node-name voltage source.

+- plot alli Plots all the current waveforms.

 You can refer the ngspice commands from https://esim.fossee.in/ngspicecmd